TanmoySG/wunderDB/documentation/README.md

 The `data` field contains the data/response returned by the particular action.
 Like the `getData` action would return the list of records in the `data` field.

 Each action has its own format of returning data/messages in the `data` field.
 Read more about data returned in the API Documentation or Postman Collection Examples.

+## WunderDB Errors

+wunderDb has a defined set of errors in the [`wdbError`](../internal/errors/errors.go) package.
+These standard set of errors are used through-out the actions for raising and returning any errors, if there is any issue while processing a request.

+Read more about the error in the errors documentation.

 ## API Documentation